 GPU-optimized language understanding models can be integrated into AI applications for such industries as healthcare, retail and financial services, powering advanced digital voice assistants in smart speakers and customer service lines.
 These high-quality conversational AI tools can allow businesses across sectors to provide a previously unattainable standard of personalized service when engaging with customers.

 How Fast Does Conversational AI Have to Be?

 The typical gap between responses in natural conversation is about 300 milliseconds.
 For an AI to replicate human-like interaction, it might have to run a dozen or more neural networks in sequence as part of a multilayered task — all within that 300 milliseconds or less.

 Responding to a question involves several steps: converting a user’s speech to text, understanding the text’s meaning, searching for the best response to provide in context, and providing that response with a text-to-speech tool.
 Each of these steps requires running multiple AI models — so the time available for each individual network to execute is around 10 milliseconds or less.

 If it takes longer for each model to run, the response is too sluggish and the conversation becomes jarring and unnatural.

 Working with such a tight latency budget, developers of current language understanding tools have to make trade-offs.
 A high-quality, complex model could be used as a chatbot, where latency isn’t as essential as in a voice interface.
 Or, developers could rely on a less bulky language processing model that more quickly delivers results, but lacks nuanced responses.

-NVIDIA Jarvis is an application framework for developers building highly accurate conversational AI applications that can run far below the 300-millisecond threshold required for interactive apps.
+NVIDIA Riva is a GPU-accelerated SDK for developers building highly accurate conversational AI applications that can run far below the 300-millisecond threshold required for interactive apps.
 Developers at enterprises can start from state-of-the-art models that have been trained for more than 100,000 hours on NVIDIA DGX systems.

 What Will Future Conversational AI Sound Like?